NU Connections

 Professional Responsibility Process (PRP)

-The parties now agree to a revised Professional Responsibility process to address only professional practice problems, which includes any practice problem related to the Nursing Standards of Practice of the provincial regulatory body including those which may put patients, residents and/or clients at risk.
-The Professional Responsibility Process web page can be found here.
+The professional responsibility process addresses professional practice problems, which include any problem related to professional standards from the BC College of Nurses and Midwives, including those which may put patients, residents and/or clients at risk.
+Visit the Professional Responsibility Process web page for more information.

 Know Your Rights: Leaves

-It is important that members know their rights - you have the right to time off.
+It is important that members know their rights including the right to time off.
 Members are entitled to a variety of employment leaves, many of them are paid time off.
 Any time off from work is considered a leave and there are rules and conditions that apply to each type of leave.
+Know what you are entitled to by reviewing your collective agreement on the BCNU website.

-Learn more about how to read your collective agreement by reviewing the online education module.
+Learn more about your collective agreement in the online education module.